MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Copy-Item.md

 This example shows how to limit the files copied from a wildcard-matching path into the current folder using the **Include** parameter.

-This list shows the existing folder structure of the path to the files to be copied:
+The following list shows the existing folder structure of the path to the files to be copied:

 - `C:\temp\tree\examples`
 - `C:\temp\tree\example.ps1`